jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="products">Products not Projects</a>

 Building Microfrontends means building full products, not projects.
 A team builds and maintains one or more microfrontends of which is the owner.
 The team is responsible for the Microfrontend over its full lifecycle.

+A project starts with a team but it can finish with a different team.
+Actually, when a project pass to a maintenance, the team responsible for maintaning the result of the project, usually is not the same that executed the project.

+Do you think a Microfrontend is “something” that has a defined end in time?
+If you or your company think so, you would be happy in the hell.

+A Microfrontend is not a project. **A Microfrontend is the development of a business feature that has to evolve while your company needs or offers that feature.** The team responsible for the Microfrontend has to design it, develop it, run it and maintain it util the feature is decomissed.
+The team knows when the Microfrontend births but doesn’t know how it’s going to dead.
+It’s like the team’s son and the team has to care about it like a son.
+It’s a product that the team offers to customers (other teams, applications, third parties,…,etc).

 As the Microfrontend also encapsulates backend API calls and the user of the Microfrontend only "receives" the UI piece, the team is also responsible to maintain these API calls updated and working.